Bananas in pyjamas* are coming down the stairs.

 And I’m talking bananas here.
 Just plain bananas.

-Forget the picture- that was some Australian show with people dressed up as bananas and not actual bananas.
+Forget the picture- that was some Australian TV show with people dressed up as bananas and not actual bananas.

 Bananas don’t sing.
 Bananas don’t dance.
 Nor do they change floors at velocity in hot pursuit of cuddly toys.